What Should Be In Every Lesson Plan?

 by Terry Heick

-What should every lesson have?
+What should every lesson plan have?

 It’s a challenge to say what every single lesson imaginable should always have every single time no matter what.
 There are always exceptions.